creatorsgarten/bangkok-opensource/README.md

 # Co-organizing contributors, communities and partners

-This hackathon is co-organized in collaboration with the following communities and partners.
+This hackathon is co-organized in collaboration with the following contributors, communities and partners.

 - [Creatorsgarten](https://creatorsgarten.org)
 - [Thai Programmer Association](https://www.thaiprogrammer.org)